Skip to main content

 The constant null is used to represent unknown or missing values.
 For example, the last element of the vector [1,2,null] is unknown.

-A Boolean value null value is regarded as false.
+A Boolean null value is regarded as false.
 Thus, the query 2<1 returns null, while 2>1 return true.
-The only object of type Boolean is true.
-The constant false is null casted as a Boolean.
+The only object of type Boolean is thus true.
+The constant false is defined as null casted to a Boolean.

 null values in bags are regarded as missing values that are ignored by aggregate functions.